mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

 **Category 2: Developers Choice Awards: Best Reusable Entities**

-   * NPC Reusable Entities will be voted on by any developer who enters either: a) the NEO Blockchain Enterprise Applications Competition: Best Enterprise Applications category and/or b) Best Reusable Entities category.
+   * NPC Reusable Entities will be voted on by any developer who enters either: a) the NEO Blockchain Enterprise Distributed Applications Competition: Best Enterprise Distributed Applications category and/or b) Best Reusable Entities category.

    * The ten (10) Reusable Entities with the most votes will each win one prize.

       | Prize | Value |